Tarannum123/Reverse-TweetedAt/README.md

 ## Why not check on Twitter directly?

-* It is the only web service which allows users to find the timestamp of the Snowflake tweet IDs and estimate tweet timestamps for pre-Snowflake Tweet IDs.
 * Twitter developer API has [access rate limits](https://developer.twitter.com/en/docs/basics/rate-limits).
 It acts as a bottleneck in finding timestamps over a data set of tweet IDs.
 This bottleneck is not present in TweetedAt because we do not interact with Twitter's developer API for finding timestamps.
 * [Deleted]((https://help.twitter.com/en/using-twitter/delete-tweets)), [suspended](https://help.twitter.com/en/managing-your-account/suspended-twitter-accounts), and [protected](https://help.twitter.com/en/safety-and-security/public-and-protected-tweets) tweets do not have their metadata accessible from Twitter's developer API.
 TweetedAt is the solution for finding the timestamps of any of these inaccessible tweets.